altierispeixoto/awesome-links/README.md

 [LightGBM](https://github.com/Microsoft/LightGBM) A fast, distributed, high performance gradient boosting (GBDT, GBRT, GBM or MART) framework based on decision tree algorithms, used for ranking, classification and many other machine learning tasks.
 It is under the umbrella of the DMTK(http://github.com/microsoft/dmtk) project of Microsoft.

+[mlxtend](http://rasbt.github.io/mlxtend/)(machine learning extensions) is a Python library of useful tools for the day-to-day data science tasks.

+[sklearn-deap](https://github.com/rsteca/sklearn-deap) Use evolutionary algorithms instead of gridsearch in scikit-learn.
+This allows you to exponentially reduce the time required to find the best parameters for your estimator.
+Instead of trying out every possible combination of parameters, evolve only the combinations that give the best results.

+[BayesianOptimization](https://github.com/fmfn/BayesianOptimization)This is a constrained global optimization package built upon bayesian inference and gaussian process, that attempts to find the maximum value of an unknown function in as few iterations as possible.
+This technique is particularly suited for optimization of high cost functions, situations where the balance between exploration and exploitation is important.

 [geojson](http://geojson.io)

 [AWS Instances](https://www.ec2instances.info)